Skip to main content

 Solar panels are absolutely worth it.
 They are a great way to generate clean, renewable energy for your home or business.
 With solar panels, you can reduce your energy consumption and carbon footprint for years to come.
 But will they pay for themselves?
 Solar panels are often marketed as a way to save money, but they can also be a way to make money.

 Many people install solar panels for various reasons, such as wanting to use greener energy.
 It's important to understand when you'll see a financial return on your investment.
 With various incentives and support schemes available, now is a great time to make the switch to solar.
-In this blog post, you’ll learn if solar panels are worth the investment, the costs involved, and how much you really can save by installing solar panels in your home or business in Ireland in 2024.
+In this blog post, you’ll learn if solar panels are worth the investment, the costs involved, and how much you really can save by installing solar panels in your home or business in Ireland in 2026.

 How much do solar panels cost?

 When we talk about “solar panels” in Ireland and the “cost of solar panels”, what we’re really talking about is the cost of a solar PV system.
-The panels are an important part of the equation, but it is important to distinguish that to generate energy, you will need solar PV panels and associated equipment, in other words a solar PV system.
-If you’re considering solar panels (in other words a solar PV system) for your home or business, understanding the costs involved is crucial.
+The panels are an important part of the equation, but to generate energy, you will need solar PV panels and associated equipment, in other words, a complete solar PV system.

 At Energia, we offer tailored solutions to meet the needs of both residential and commercial customers.

-For homeowners, the cost of installing solar panels can vary depending on factors such as the size and type of panels chosen, as well as the associated installation costs.
-Our smart solar bundle offers customers a saving of up to €750 on solar installation as well as a 24 cent microgeneration export rate.
-But that’s not all!
-Our powerhouse 550w solar panels are designed to be energy efficient and space-saving.
-They generate more power per square meter than most other solar panels on the market.
+Our smart solar bundle offers customers savings of up to €750 on solar installation, along with an 18.5 cent microgeneration export rate.
+Our powerhouse 550w solar panels are designed to be energy efficient and space-saving, generating more power per square meter than many other solar panels in the market.

-For businesses, the cost of solar panels can vary significantly depending on factors such as the size of the premises and the energy requirements.
+For businesses, the cost of solar panels can vary significantly depending on the size of the premises and energy requirements.
 Commercial solar panels tend to be larger and more complex than residential installations, which can affect the overall cost.
 But businesses and homeowners can take advantage of schemes like the SEAI Solar PV Grant, which offers financial support to make the switch to solar easier.

 Paying for your solar panels